Orange County Car Accident Attorney

 Other causes of Orange County accidents include distracted driving, dangerous road conditions, weather conditions, and defective vehicles.

-Where Do Most Orange County Car Accidents Happen?
+Where Do Most Orange County, CA Car Accidents Happen?

 Intersections in Orange County are particularly dangerous.
 In fact, approximately 30 percent of all accidents in Orange County occur at an intersection.
 Some intersections have proven to be more dangerous than others.